Jo Evans Psychodynamic Counsellor and Family Therapist

 I am a qualified Psychodynamic Counsellor.
-My Diploma is from the WPF training body and I am accredited by the British Association of Counsellors and Psychotherapists.
+My Diploma is from the WPF training body and have been providing one to one counselling for many years.

 I am also a Systemic Practitioner.
-I trained at the Institute of Family therapy.
+I trained at the Tavistock Clinic in London.
 I have extensive experience working with parents and families, and I have a special interest in child development and parenting.

 Registered / Accredited